Secret-key-based physical layer security for feedback-aided unsourced random access: Introduction

 Physical layer security (PLS) offers a lightweight alternative to classical cryptographic methods by leveraging the inherent properties of the physical communication medium to ensure confidentiality~\cite{Rafael2017}.
 Unlike computational cryptography, which relies on the assumed hardness of mathematical problems and requires significant computational resources for encryption, key distribution, and authentication, PLS can secure transmissions without imposing heavy processing overhead on devices.
 This characteristic is particularly advantageous for systems composed of low-cost or resource-constrained devices, such as those envisioned in large-scale 6G deployments like URA.
 In such systems, not only are signals transmitted openly and can be received by any device within range, but the large number of connected devices also amplifies the computational burden of traditional cryptographic measures~\cite{Sun2022PLS}.
+Among the various techniques in PLS, secret key generation from wireless channels has gained significant attention, as it enables legitimate users to establish shared secret keys by exploiting the inherent randomness and reciprocity of the wireless medium~\cite{Mathur2008,Ren2011,Baksi2017,Sun2010,Gunlu2023,Islam2015,Schaefer2018,Gunlu2018}.